 - Enabled (1): The driver handles Kerberos authentication by using the SSPI plugin instead of MIT Kerberos by default. - Disabled (0): The driver uses MIT Kerberos to handle Kerberos authentication, and only uses the SSPI plugin if the GSSAPI library is not available.

-This option is available only in the Windows driver.
+This option is only available on Windows.

 Use System Trust Store

 Key Name Default Value Required UseSystemTrustStore Clear (0) No